 Following the lifting of UN timber sanctions in 2006, the roll-out of new concessions has been much slower than planned by FDA and proposed in the Poverty Reduction Strategy.
-15 Currently, there are 1,008,179 ha issued under seven forest management concessions (FMCs) and 45,000 ha under nine Timber Sales Contracts.
+Currently, there are 1,008,179 ha issued under seven forest management concessions (FMCs), 45,000 ha under nine Timber Sales Contracts and 201,253 ha under eight Private Use Permits.
 However most of this area is not yet in operation and production in 2009-10 was a mere 25,687m3.
 Whilst the 25 year felling cycle under long term forest concessions envisages that on average 96% of land should be idle in any one year, the actual rate is currently 99.77%.

-Future plans are for a further 1.4 Mha planned for concession by year 2014 as an addition to the already existing 1.01 Mha.
-Given the unpredictable impact of the Community Rights Law (CRL), 16 it is possible that a considerable part of this future production area, particularly in the northwest, could take place in forest claimed as Private Land or recognized as Community Forest Lands under the CRL.
+Future plans are for a further 1.3 Mha planned for concession by year 2014 as an addition to the already existing 1.01 Mha.
+Given the unpredictable impact of the Community Rights Law (CRL),19 it is possible that a considerable part of this future production area, particularly in the northwest, could take place in forest claimed as Private Land or recognized as Community Forest Lands under the CRL.
+Already, it is noted that interest in Private Use Permits as an alternative to public concessions is growing.